Conditions

 Some common medical management prescribed for pets with laryngeal paralysis include:

 Many pets require surgery to correct the issue, whether they have a very severe case or their veterinarian believes the pet would benefit from surgery versus medical management.
 There are a few surgeries that are performed to help with laryngeal paralysis.
-The most common is the ‘tie-back surgery, or Unilateral Arytenoid Lateralization surgery.
+The most common is the ‘tie-back surgery', or Unilateral Arytenoid Lateralization surgery.

 Tie-back surgery, or Unilateral Arytenoid Lateralization (UAL) surgery, is a common procedure for pets suffering from laryngeal paralysis.
 During this procedure, the surgeon places two permanent sutures to hold one side of the larynx in the open position.
 The typical success rate of UAL surgery is 95%.

+Post-op recovery from UAL surgery focuses on keeping the pet calm so that the sutures do not fail from too much movement and barking.
+Owners may be given the arduous task of keeping their pets from running, jumping on furniture, and vocalizing.
 Due to the risk of patients developing aspiration pneumonia after surgery, patients are typically kept upright to eat by using an elevated feeding station.
 This method of feeding reduces the risk of food and water entering the tracheal opening to the lungs.
 A soft diet is typically recommended to help minimize irritation to the surgery site.

-How to Prevent Laryngeal Paralysis
+How to Prevent Laryngeal Paralysis in Your Pet

 Since laryngeal paralysis has many causes, it may not always be possible to prevent the disease.
 Typically, with surgery or medical management, and some lifestyle changes, most pets do well after diagnosis.